-The following list is a relatively small sample of Stephen Foster’s cases.
+The following list is a relatively small sample of Foster & Foster’s cases.
 There are countless other dismissals and reductions that cannot fit here.
 Stephen Foster has won and lost many cases of all levels of severity.
 He is routinely asked for advice by less experienced attorneys and has been asked to help with and/or try cases in their entirety by some of the most well known and respected attorneys in San Antonio.
-Although the criminal defense victories tend to receive the most media attention, Stephen Foster also handles civil litigation, real estate and business cases.

 Every case is different.
 Only after a complete study of your case will Stephen Foster be able to begin to discuss the options and potential strategies in your case.